 The Cherry Blossoms are in full bloom, tiny delicate flowers of pinks and whites dot shooting branches in their delicate momentary perfection, the bright yellow forsythias filling in the scenery while the multi colored tulips and tiny purple iris’s begin pushing their way through the earthy ground.
 Accompanying this season of nature’s freshest delights on the culinary menu, I’m thinking Salads, how about you?

 Each week seems to bring more life as the nurseries begin filling their flatbed lined green warehouses with wider selections of garden vegetables and herbs.
 The Farmers Market goods add on to the list of what is new and fresh among the fruits and vegetables with lots of enthusiasm towards those special ingredients we perennially never seem to tire.

-- 1 Fennel, bulb sliced thinly, and leaves from one of the stalks chopped finely
+- 1 Fennel, bulb thinly sliced, feathery leaves from one of the stalks finely chopped

 - 1 medium size carrot, peeled and thinly sliced

 - 1-2 oranges peeled and cut into segments